Rookies Division Rules

 • A batter hit by pitch from a machine pitch can select to take a base or continue the at-bat

-• If the pitching machine and/or coach who is pitching is hit by a baseball, the ball is dead and the batter is awarded one base
+• If the coach who is pitching is hit by a baseball, the ball is dead and the batter is awarded one base

 • Any coach pitching should make an effort to get out of the way of the baseball and certainly shouldn't reach out to glove a baseball.
 In the event that occurs (a coach actively fields the position), the batter should still be awarded the base (they hit the ball!).
 If a run scores, it does not count.
 If no run scores, if the runner awarded first eventually scores it will not count